jvirtanen/genesis/README.md

   [Coinbase]: https://www.coinbase.com

 Genesis listens to GDAX market data and replicates market events in real time on a local [Parity][] instance.
-The GDAX order books BTC-USD, BTC-EUR, BTC-GBP, ETH-USD, ETH-EUR, LTC-USD, and LTC-EUR are replicated as Genesis order books.
+All GDAX order books are replicated as Genesis order books.

   [Parity]: https://github.com/paritytrading/parity